We have updated the content of our program. To access the current Software Engineering curriculum visit curriculum.turing.edu.

 The Queue

 The program has a concept called the “queue”.
 The queue holds the stored results from a previous search.
 As a user, I issue a search command to find records, then later issue another command to do work with those results.
-The queue is not cleared until the user runs the command queue clear
+The queue is not cleared until the user runs the command queue clear or a new find command.

 The REPL